 When you were a little kid and had a cold, nothing had you on the road to recovery like mom’s chicken noodle soup.
 Here’s how you can give that same loving care to your sick chicken.
 This should not replace medical care when needed, but giving a boost to your chicken’s immune system will help get her back on her feet faster (it can also help keep them healthy to fight off illness)

-Black Oil Sunflower Seeds -good source of protein & helps grow healthy feathers.
+Black Oil Sunflower Seeds – A good source of protein & helps grow healthy feathers.
 This is great for feather loss or molting

-Scrambled Eggs – no salt added please!
+Scrambled Eggs – No salt added please!
 Another excellent source of protein & iron.
-NEVER feed chickens raw eggs, you don’t want them to develop a taste for uncooked eggs or they might start raiding the nest boxes
+Never feed chickens raw eggs or whole eggs, you don’t want them to associate the eggs in their nest box with a food source.

 You should have the sick chicken isolated so she can get plenty of food & water without her flockmates picking on her or getting in her way.
-Give her her own bowl of comfort food, and give the leftovers to the rest of the flock.
-Make sure everyone has access to grit to help them breakdown the sunflower seeds.
-Don’t forget to give her plenty of fresh water & feed in her isolation area.
+Give the sick chicken her own bowl of comfort food.
+It doesn’t store well, so if you made too much, give the leftovers to the rest of the flock.
+Make sure everyone has access to grit to help them break down the treat.
+Don’t forget to give her plenty of fresh water and feed in her isolation area.

 What an amazing recipe's i will surely make it and feed it to my chickens.
 Thanks for this help.